salt, fat, heat, acid

 Oil: Having a wide variety of oils to add fat to your dishes, sear, and sauté proteins and vegetables is essential to being a successful cook.
 Different types of oil succeed in different applications, and it’s important to use each one to optimize the results of your dishes.
 These are the three oils I’ve discovered that add the best flavor to dishes, work the best when cooking at a high temperature, and add something special to the food I create with them:

-3. Coconut Oil is similar to olive oil in that it has a lower smoke point (around 350-400 degrees depending on the variety), but it adds wonderful flavor to dishes.
-My favorite way to utilize coconut oil is either in baked goods where the aromatic flavor of the coconut oil will complement the flavors of the baked good or for sautéing vegetables for the base of a stir fry or stew.
+Coconut Oil is similar to olive oil in that it has a lower smoke point (around 350-400 degrees, depending on the variety), but it adds wonderful flavor to dishes.
+My favorite way to utilize coconut oil is either in baked goods, where the aromatic flavor of the coconut oil will complement the flavors of the baked good or for sautéing vegetables for the base of a stir fry or stew.

-Salt: Similarly to olive oil, I have the structure with my salts where I have one high quality, flaky sea salt for finishing dishes and I use Diamond Kosher salt for everything else.
+Salt: Similarly to olive oil, I have a structure with my salts where I have one high-quality, flaky sea salt for finishing dishes, and I use Diamond Kosher salt for everything else.
 Different salt brands vary in salinity, and Diamond Kosher Salt is the standard almost every chef will use to develop recipes and guide on seasoning.

 Black Pepper: Fresh cracked.
 There’s no other way.
 I recommend investing in a good-quality pepper mill — you’ll keep it forever.